TheTimidShade/TTS-Cloak/README.md

 ### 07/10/2021
 - Updated 'Give Cloak' editor module to no longer require varnames of player units.
 Players can now simply be synced to the module.
 Old module included but hidden to avoid breaking any missions.
+- Adjusted module descriptions.
+- Added support for upcoming all in one mod.

 ### 13/08/2021
 Applied changes from script version: